We’re committed to:

-Our purpose and our code of conduct inform the responsible approach we take to managing our taxes.
+Our purpose – reimagining energy for people and our planet – and our code of conduct inform the responsible approach we take to managing our taxes.

 The B Team has set out seven principles that offer a clear framework for responsible tax practice.
 We have adopted them all.

-Tax is a core part of corporate responsibility and governance and is overseen by the board of directors.
+Tax is a core part of corporate responsibility and governance and is overseen by our board of directors.

 We comply with the tax legislation of the countries in which we operate and pay the right amount of tax at the right time, in the countries where we create value.